Frequently Asked Questions

 Do you offer summer programs?

 Yes.
 There are several programs, each lasting one week, which will be offered over the summer months.
-Last year, the camps included computers, drama, sports camps, fitness camp, art, etc. The programs run from 12:30 – 4:00 p.m.
+Last year, the camps included computers, drama, sports camps, fitness camp, art, etc. Each individual camp runs three hours a day, Monday to Friday, ranging from 9:00 a.m – 4:00 p.m.
 For those of you who require early morning coverage, we provide pick up service from the Atlantic Highlands Recreation program which is from 9:00 am – noon each day.
 Non-residents can enroll in the Atlantic Highlands Recreation program for a nominal fee.
 We are in the process of finalizing the details concerning our summer camp program, and we will publish information on our Web site (mtregional.com) as soon as it is available.

 Where do I purchase new uniforms?

 Uniforms can be purchased from the Flynn and O’Hara Uniform company in Union Beach.
 In addition, the OLPH and Saint Agnes Thrift Shops often have an inventory of Mother Teresa Regional School uniforms, and our P.T.A. has organized a gently used uniform (2-3 years) swap to make the transition to new uniforms easier on incoming families.

 Since Mother Teresa Regional School is a regional school, students receive their sacraments with their own parishes.
 The students will work with their classes to prepare for sacraments.
 Mother Teresa Regional School will work with each parish to coordinate dates and planning and will partner with the families and the parishes to make each event meaningful.

 Yes.
 The pre-k 3 program offers three full days, five half days or five full days.
 Pre-k 4 students can choose five half or five full days.

 Can I choose the days that my child attends pre-k 3?